DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/camera/Mini.rst

 Use Camera with Camera Node
 ---------------------------

-Once configuring the camera, switch back to the flowchar.
+Once configuring the camera, switch back to the flowchart.
 Right click the "+" sign and add the camera node.

 .. image:: camera-image/Picture29.png
    :width: 60%